NH Construction Law

 Because such leverage is widely viewed as an unwarranted extension of the lien’s purpose to provide security for payment, many states have statutes authorizing lien release bonds, allowing an owner or general contractor to discharge the lien by substituting a bond.
 Massachusetts, for example, has statutes providing for two types of lien release bonds – a “blanket” lien bond pursuant to G. L. c.
 254, § 12 which prevents any mechanic’s liens from attaching to the property, and a “target” lien bond pursuant to G. L. c.
 254, § 14 which dissolves a particular lien that has already attached to a property.

 If a lienor cannot be forced to give up his lien in exchange for a bond, how about in exchange for an escrow of cash?
-Few courts will ever grapple with this question, because few lienors will hesitate to jump at the offer (a cash escrow is a far easier path to payment than a sheriff’s sale of the liened property after judgment) – but the issue has been litigated in Superior Court a few times by plaintiffs who preferred leverage to eventual ease of collection.
+Courts will rarely grapple with this question, because most lienors will jump at the offer (a cash escrow is a far easier path to payment than a sheriff’s sale of the liened property after judgment) – but the issue has been litigated in Superior Court a few times by plaintiffs who preferred leverage to eventual ease of collection.
+Results are mixed.
 McCusker v.
 In-Home Restored, Refound + Reinvented Furniture + Accessories, LLC and S & J Enterprises, Inc. v.
 Delle Chiaie both required the cash escrow substitution, while A & E Flooring, Inc. v.
 SAMCO Holdings, LLC declined to do so.

 0 Comments